Why is "cell" spelled this way?

 Step 1: Syllable Breakdown

-cellRule: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, Double F, L, S after short vowel at word endSpelling rules applied: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, Double F, L, S after short vowel at word end
+cellRule: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, Closed syllable, vowel before consonant, has short vowel sound, Double F, L, S after short vowel at word endSpelling rules applied: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, Closed syllable, vowel before consonant, has short vowel sound, Double F, L, S after short vowel at word end

 Step 2: Words Spelt From cell